CIS3296SoftwareDesignF21/prj-04-templecats/README.md

 just a website, no need to install
 # Vision

-Warm-hearted, animal loving college students and faculty with a desire to help their local feline community need basic information on where their services are most necessary.
-The Temple Cats website is a Web-based service that provides critical information regarding the local cat communities including location information, veterinary contact information, and first aid guidance that improve cat prosperity at critical touch points.
-Unlike other websites dedicated to cat prosperity, our website provides very detailed, geographically relevant, and practical services for free.
+FOR warm-hearted, animal loving college students and faculty WHO desire to help their local feline community and need basic information on where their services are most necessary, The TEMPLE CATS WEBSITE is a Web-based service THAT provides critical information regarding the local cat communities including location information, veterinary contact information, and first aid guidance that improves cat prosperity at critical touch points.
+UNLIKE other websites dedicated to cat prosperity, OUR PRODUCT provides very detailed, geographically relevant, and practical services for free.

 ### Persona 1 Josh Hageman